 Epidemiological surveillance requires the systematic collection of data.
 This is accomplished mainly by making use of data generated locally and collected centrally, eg the reporting by medical microbiologists of laboratory-confirmed infections.

 The PHA participates in various national and international enhanced surveillance systems, such as meningococcal disease, tuberculosis, and legionella.
-The agency also operates an enhanced influenza surveillance system from October to April, in collaboration with the Department of General Practice, Queen’s University Belfast, Data Retrieval Project (DRGP).
+The agency also operates an enhanced influenza surveillance system from October to April.

 There are other national data collecting systems to which the agency has immediate access.
 All of these are used for surveillance, and data obtained through different systems are often complementary.

 The PHA receives data from several sources – primarily clinicians, hospital laboratories, consultants in communicable disease control and environmental health officers.

 Northern Ireland is fortunate to have a tradition of voluntary central reporting of laboratory-confirmed infections, and the PHA acknowledges the contribution of laboratories and other organisations to regional surveillance of communicable disease.